-In contrast to the Fossil Gen 5, the Garmin Venu Smartwatch is my pick for guys who want a timepiece that looks (and functions) like a full-on gadget.
+In contrast to the Fossil Gen 5, the Garmin Venu Smartwatch is a solid pick for guys who want a timepiece that looks (and functions) like a full-on gadget.
 There’s little this smartwatch can’t do, from underwater heart-rate monitoring to Bluetooth syncing, calendar planning, texting, and weather forecasting, to name just a few.
-Though the design is a little clunky, it’s clear that this watch could be an excellent pick for folks who want to be able to do a lot with their accessory.
-Not to mention that it’s all housed in a durable stainless steel case and powered by a five-day battery life.
+Though the design is a little clunky, it’s clear this watch could be ideal for folks who want to be able to do a lot with their accessory.
+Plus, it’s all housed in a durable stainless steel case and powered by a five-day battery life.

 Everyone is getting in on the smartwatch game these days.
 Case in point: Emporio Armani’s Smartwatch 3.
 The Google Wear OS-driven watch offers a highly personalized experience, so you can keep tabs on your daily essentials, like heart rate, texts, emails, and social media alerts.
 It’s all wrapped in a handsome 43mm stainless steel case available in matte blue, silver, black, and gold.
 The battery lasts multiple days on a single charge and it’s also swim-proof, so feel free to take it hiking, biking, skiing, or (obviously) swimming.